-Photograph shows the size of the project.
+This photo shows the scale of the curtain project

 In the early 1960s, she planned to establish a home-based hand weaving industry on Waiheke Island, which did not eventuate, but by 1965, she had became increasingly disillusioned, (especially after being the central figure in the development of ‘modernist weaving’) with what she felt was anti-modernist views of many local weavers.
 In 1966 Ilse went to England, settling in Essex, and retiring from hand weaving, specializing instead in batik, and painting.
 Ilse returned to live in Auckland in 1992.

 The Auckland Museum 1998 exhibition “The Textiles of Ilse von Randow” celebrated her work as a leading figure in modernist craft.
 Her work books, weaving samples and loom were donated to the Auckland Museum.